Quick Homemade Brown Sugar Caramel

 Sea salt really draws out the caramel flavors whilst simultaneously tempering some (SOME!) of the sweetness.
 This recipe calls for fine sea salt, no flakes.

-Favorite Caramel Equipment
+Favorite Brown Sugar Caramel Equipment

 Light-colored saucepan (this is the one in the photos)